miku/dvmweb/docs/README.md

 ![](easing.png)

-While the [GIF spec](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) allows for delays to be specified, it turned out, that browser are free to interpret the delays, or to set a minimum delay between frames arbitrarilty.
-This is not too practical.
+While the [GIF spec](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) allows for delays to be specified, it turned out, that browsers are free to interpret the delays, or to set a minimum delay between frames arbitrarilty.
+To put it mildly, this is not too practical.
 In order to simulate various delays, we create frames at a constant rate, but repeat a single frame more often to simulate delay.

 Putting this all together, we can create a bandit sequence of delays for each strip, with various offsets (we used 50).
 Also, the delay sequence will depend